SfikasTeo/NixOS/README.md

 # NixOS
 The Nix Ecosystem is a collection of technologies designed to reproducibly build and declaratively configure and manage packages and systems as well as their dependencies.
-Nix purpose is reproducibility, based on a functional, declarative and a pure language it minimizes the deviation of builded packages between systems.
+Nix purpose is reproducibility, based on a functional, declarative and a pure language, it minimizes the deviation of builded packages between systems.

 ## Starting up: The main resources that will be of use for the installation Guide.